monk-io/monk-timescaledb/README.md

-# GridDB & Monk
+# Time Scale DB & Monk

-This repository contains Monk.io template to deploy GridDB either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy TimescaleDB either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

 ## Prerequisites